Gizmodgery

 Gizmodgery is the fourth studio album by the American pop rock band Self, released on September 5, 2000, by Spongebath Records.
-Recorded entirely with toy instruments, its music was written and composed by lead member Matt Mahaffey, with the band's other members contributing to select songs.
-The album received positive reviews from critics, discussing its unique production and playful energy.
-Commercially, Gizmodgery sold 10,000 copies in its first week and debuted at number 9 on CMJ's Alternative Radio Airplay chart.
-The album was distributed on vinyl through El Camino Media in 2015.
+Recorded entirely with toy instruments, its music was written and composed by their frontman, Matt Mahaffey, with the band's other members contributing to select songs.
+The album's sole single, "Trunk Fulla Amps", received a music video and television commercial, whilst the song "Dead Man" became a sleeper hit in the early 2020s.

+Gizmodgery received generally positive reviews upon its release, discussing its unique production and playful energy, with Self's cover of "What a Fool Believes" (originally by Kenny Loggins and popularized by the Doobie Brothers) receiving consistent praise.
+Commercially, Gizmodgery sold over 13,000 copies in its first week and peaked near the top of multiple CMJ charts.
+The album was distributed in Japan by Avex Inc. in 2001, and on vinyl through El Camino Media in 2015.
+Various cut songs and b-sides were later released on their second compilation album, Selfafornia (2001).

 Background

 In 1995, Self was given the cover page of an issue of Virtually Alternative after the release of the project's debut album Subliminal Plastic Motives.
-Within the magazine, lead member Matt Mahaffey spoke about wanting to create an album solely with toy instruments, a concept last attempted by Pianosaurus in their 1987 album Groovy Neighborhood.
-He was additionally inspired by The Moog Cookbook (1996) and At Home with the Groovebox (1999), Matt's older brother, Mike Mahaffey, later bought musical toys for his children, which sparked Matt to purchase more through eBay and begin developing the toy album.
+Within the magazine, frontman Matt Mahaffey spoke about wanting to create an album solely with toy instruments, a concept last attempted by Pianosaurus in their 1987 album Groovy Neighborhood.
+He was additionally inspired by The Moog Cookbook (1996) and At Home with the Groovebox (1999).
+Matt's older brother, Mike Mahaffey, later bought musical toys for his children, which sparked Matt to purchase more through eBay and begin developing the toy album.
+He chose to do the project independently, feeling less constrained with his label Spongebath Records compared to prior major label albums, although DreamWorks Records expressed interest in publishing the album.